MajorTom327/the-decentralized-blog/README.md

 This project is a decentralized blog that leverages IPFS as content storage and Ethereum as the blockchain for storing the list of articles.

+To view the blog, visit: [https://blog.majortom327.eth/](https://blog.majortom327.eth/) with a web3 enabled browser such as [Brave](https://brave.com/).

 ## The Smart Contract

 The smart contract at the core of this project is designed to be simple yet effective.
 It serves as a repository for a list of articles, with each article consisting of a title, an IPFS CID (Content Identifier), and a timestamp indicating when it was added.